junxit/us-congress-bills-110/metadata.md

 - 2007-05-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4505)
 - 2007-05-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4505)
 - 2007-05-08 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2008-04-08 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+- 2008-09-11 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+Without written report.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+Without written report.
+- 2008-09-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1016.